Carina-P/ms3-best-books/test/TESTS.md

 ## Some of the bugs
-- Got a warning in console that **book cover images** were **not secure**.
-Google Books give links to http instead of https.
-So "http/" in the link is replaced by "/https".
+- Got a warning in console that **link to book cover images** were **not secure**.
+The link is retrieved from Google Books and they have links to http instead of https. **Solution** replace "http/" in the string with "/https".
 - **Average grade** for a book must be **recalculated** if user **changes or deletes** an opinion.
 - On smaller devices navbar has a "hamburger menu".
 When user clicks on the "hamburger": menu alternatives are shown.
-If user clicks on a menu item: the user is directed to choosen place in the site, and menu is "closed/hidden".
+If user then clicks on a menu alternatives: the user is directed to choosen place in the site, and menu is "closed/hidden".
 But **when the menu is "closed"**: The **marker ends up further down in page** than expected.
-**Solution**: Found JS code on [Stackoverflow](https://stackoverflow.com/questions/4086107/fixed-page-header-overlaps-in-page-anchors) by [Adrian Garner](https://stackoverflow.com/users/573373/adrian-garner) that I modified to suit my problem.
+**Solution**: Found JS code on [Stackoverflow](https://stackoverflow.com/questions/4086107/fixed-page-header-overlaps-in-page-anchors) by [Adrian Garner](https://stackoverflow.com/users/573373/adrian-garner) that I modified to scroll to offset top and problem was solved.
 - Same modal is used for Add opinion and Change opinion.
 In the beginning I had modal modal for adding opinion as "standard" in the HTML-code.
 When user wanted to change opinion, values were put into the modal from JS.
-Suddenly I realised that if user leaves modal without submitting (that is by close-button), the modal is not cleared and when user wants to add another opinion, **values from earlier(wrong values) are shown in the modal**.
+I realised that if user **leaves modal without submitting** (that is by close-button), the modal is not cleared and when user wants to add another opinion, **values from earlier(wrong values) are shown in the modal**.
-**Solution**: JS is called both for add opinion and change opinion to controll what is present in modal.
+**Solution**: **JavaScript** is called **both for add opinion and change opinion to controll what is present in modal**.
 - The search for books, in home page, giving title or author or part of tilte or authors name, was **case sensitive**.
-Some titles mix lowercase and upppercase letters and makes them hard to find, if case sensitive.
+Some titles mix lowercase and upppercase letters and makes them **hard to find, if case sensitive**.
 **Solution**: Using **text index** on collection books which also improves performance.
+- By using the **"Back button"** user could return to login page or sign up page after having logged in.
+User was also able to manage category pages after being logged out.
+This is not supposed to happen.
+**Solution**: In the python view, test if user is logged in alternatively not, in above case.